Sangita Ghosh: Career

 Ghosh started acting when she was ten years old, in a serial called Hum Hindustani.
 She has done a lot of modelling for brands like Donear Suitings and Nirma.
 She finished her college studies in 1996 and acted in serials like "Mehndi Tere Naam Ki" Sansaar (in the early 1990s of Dheeraj Kumar), Kurukshetra, Adhikar, Ajeeb Dastan and Daraar.
 After Daraar, she was cast in Des Mein Niklla Hoga Chand in which she played the role of Pammi.
 She portrayed the role of Priyanka Kharbanda / Priyanka Rahul Lamba on popular TV show Viraasat in 2006.

 She also participated in the reality dance show Zara Nachke Dikha 2 as the girls' team captain in 2010.
 Ghosh appeared on a daily soap after a leap of six years i.e. after Viraasat, she made her comeback on the TV show Kehta Hai Dil Jee Le Zara as Sanchi opposite actor Ruslaan Mumtaz on 15 August 2013.
 The show was praised for its fresh and unique concepts and Ghosh received wider appreciation for her chemistry with Mumtaz.
 The show ended in mid 2014.

 She then appeared in the second season of the daily soap Parvarrish.
 She also played the antagonist role of Sudha in Star Plus's thriller series Rishton Ka Chakravyuh.
 In February 2019, she was seen portraying Sachini, the antagonist in the TV show Divya Drishti.
 Her performance as Sachini received wider appreciation and the show was a commercial success.
 The show ended after a year long run in February 2020.

+From November 2025 to August 2026, she played Gulaab in Colors TV's Tu Juliet Jatt Di.